Gas Limit

 Gas

-→The unit of computational work on EVM chains; users pay gas in the native token to execute operations in smart contracts.
+→The metered unit of computational work on EVM chains, paid in the native token to run transfers and smart contracts.

 Gas Price